Discovering...

 Available at every corner store for from 10 MAD.
 Scratch off the code, dial the USSD number printed on the card, and enter the code.
 Credit is added instantly.
 Ask for "recharge" followed by the carrier name.

 Download the carrier's app (My IAM, My Orange, Inwi Money) to top up with a credit card.
-You can also check data balance, activate bundles, and manage your plan.
+You can also check your data balance, activate bundles, and manage your plan.
 The Orange app has the best English support.

 Dial from your phone to check balance and activate plans.
 Maroc Telecom: *555#.
 Orange: #123#.
 Inwi: *120#.
 Menus are in French and Arabic.
 Use Google Translate on the menu options if needed.